Couleslaw/Project-L/docs/FunctionDocs/index.md

 1. All puzzle cards and the <sup>Deck Cards</sup> will be **grayed out**.
 2. To take a specific puzzle from the <u>Puzzle Zone</u>, simply click on it.
 To take the top puzzle from one of the puzzle decks, click on the corresponding <u>Deck Card</u>.
 3. The selected puzzle/card will be **highlighted** and you can change your mind until you confirm the action.
+Clicking on the same puzzle/card again will unselect it, while clicking on a different puzzle/card will change the selection.

 ![Take Puzzle](images/main-game-take.png)